vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_oFxRuUw" target="_blank"><img src="../ideas/images/smart_bulb.webp" alt="Zigbee smart bulb" height="150px" style="margin-left:15px;float:right"/></a>

 You can replace a normal E27 bulb with a Zigbee variant.
-With a colored version, you can use it to inform yourself with a color for different states.
+With the colored version, you can use the light color to indicate different states.

 {{imgBasket}}Zigbee light bulb dimmable colored
 <a href="https://s.click.aliexpress.com/e/_oFxRuUw" target="_blank">(AliExpress)</a>